 The specialist in hospital will help you decide on the best treatment option.

 Grommets for treating glue ear

-Grommets are small temporary tubes that are placed in your child's ear during surgery.
-They help drain fluid away and keep the eardrum open.
+A grommet is a small tube that's placed in your child's ear during surgery.
+It drains fluid away and keeps the eardrum open.